-Spack is a relatively new package manager for scientific software.
-One of goals of Spack is to reduce the barrier for the user to install scientific software.
+Spack is a package manager for scientific software.
+One of the primary goals of Spack is to reduce the barrier for the users to install scientific software.
 Spack is intended to work on everything from laptop computers to high-end supercomputers.
 More information about Spack can be found here https://spack.readthedocs.io/en/latest.
 The major advantage of installation with Spack is that all dependencies are automatically built, potentially including all the compilers and libraries, and different versions of QMCPACK can easily co-exist with each other.
 The QMCPACK Spack package also knows how to build and patch Quantum Espresso automatically.
-In principle QMCPACK may be installed with a single Spack command, but to use vendor optimized compilers and libraries requires additional configuration.
+In principle QMCPACK may be installed with a single Spack command.